 The previous editions of ICICT were held in New York City (virtual), Hawaii (virtual), Silicon Valley, University of Hawaii Maui College, Kahului, and Northern Illinois University (NIU) DeKalb.
 ICICT 2023 will be located at Raleigh, United States during March 24-26, 2023.

 We believe the final program will be the result of a highly selective review process designed to include the best work of its kind in every category.
 You are cordially invited to submit your recent research work to the ICICT 2023.

 *Notice: The organizing committee will not ask delegates to provide credit card information for any purpose.
 The registration will be completed only via conference system.
 Please be alert.

-Accepted and presented papers would be published into IEEE conference proceedings, which would be included in IEEE Xplore, abstracting in Ei compendex, scopus, etc.
+Accepted and presented papers would be published into ICICT conference proceedings.

 |Co-organized by||Technical Sponsored by|

 The manuscript in double-column format, up to10 pages.
 Manuscripts must be written in English and follow the instructions at Manuscript Formatting and Templates.

 To ensure the high quality of the accepted papers, all submissions will be peer-reviewed.Please only submit original material where copyright of all parts is owned by the authors declared and which is not currently under review elsewhere.